Hide.me’s free plan is a great way of testing out the premium app, but isn’t a long-term solution due to the 2GB monthly data cap.

 It’s also worth noting that we burnt through half of our data allowance running a few speed tests, which gives you an idea of how little you’ll be able to do on a monthly basis.

-We test from the UK – our nearest free server location was the Netherlands where we clocked peak download speeds of 41Mbps.
-Speeds dropped significantly over longer distances.
+We test from the UK – our nearest free server location was the Netherlands where we clocked impressive peak download speeds of 75Mbps.
+Speeds were excellent over longer distances too, at 52Mbps in the US and 32Mbps in Singapore.
+Local uploads came in at an impressive 47Mbps too.

 To read about our speed testing methodologies, please read How We Review VPNs.